aws-samples/modern-time-series-forecasting-on-aws/README.md

 Navigate to the `additional` folder inside the `notebooks` folder.
 Open the [lab 1A notebook](./notebooks/additional/lab1a_gluonts.ipynb) and follow the instructions.

+The notebook `additional\lab1a_gluonts` also contains an end-to-end example of productization of a time series forecasting workflow.
+The lab demonstrates how to create an automatic SageMaker pipeline with data processing, model training, model evaluation, model registration in the model registry, and model deployment to a SageMaker endpoint.
+The notebook uses [GluonTS implementation](https://github.com/awslabs/gluonts/blob/dev/src/gluonts/torch/model/tft/estimator.py) of Temporal Fusion Transformer forecast and SageMaker Python SDK PyTorch framework together with SageMaker built-in [Deep Learning Containers (DLC)](https://github.com/aws/deep-learning-containers).

+Links to GluonTS content:
 - [GluonTS: Probabilistic and Neural Time Series Modeling in Python](https://www.jmlr.org/papers/volume21/19-820/19-820.pdf)
 - [Creating neural time series models with Gluon Time Series](https://aws.amazon.com/blogs/machine-learning/creating-neural-time-series-models-with-gluon-time-series/)
 - [Deep demand forecast with Amazon SageMaker](https://github.com/awslabs/sagemaker-deep-demand-forecast)